ImTanay/LLM-Semantic-Relationship-Analysis/README.md

-# Identifying Semantic Relationships Between Research Topics Using Zero-Shot Reasoning
+# Identifying Semantic Relationships Between Research Topics Using LLMs in a Zero-Shot Learning Setting

 In this GitHub repository, you can access the Gold Standard and the code for identifying relationships between research topic pairs in the Gold Standard.